By Chanté Eliaszadeh | Updated June 2026

 Timeline:

-• Earn account holders received lower recoveries as general unsecured creditors
+- Earn-account holders recovered less, as general unsecured creditors

-• Some creditors receive equity in Ionic Digital LLC (reorganized mining business)
+- Some creditors received equity in Ionic Digital, the reorganized mining business

-Strategic Lesson: The critical importance of reading Terms of Use before depositing assets on an exchange.
-Custody account holders at Celsius fared dramatically better than Earn account holders—solely due to contractual language.
+Strategic Lesson: Read the Terms of Use before depositing assets on an exchange.
+Custody-account holders at Celsius fared substantially better than Earn-account holders—largely because of contractual language most users never read.

-Ongoing Distributions: Unlike FTX's single large distribution, Celsius has made multiple distributions as the estate recovers assets through litigation against executives and third parties (including ongoing Tether litigation).
+Ongoing Distributions: Celsius has made multiple distributions as the estate continues to recover assets through litigation against executives and third parties (including ongoing Tether-related litigation).

 Understanding Proof of Claim Filing